Weed-AI/Weed-AI/README.md

 # Acknowledgements

 This project has been funded by the Grains Research and Development Corporation.
-The platform was developed in a collaborative effort between University of Sydney research groups, the Sydney Informatics Hub, Australian Centre for Field Robotics and the Precision Weed Control Group.
+The platform was developed by the Sydney Informatics Hub, a core research facility of the University of Sydney, as part of a research collaboration with the Australian Centre for Field Robotics and the Precision Weed Control Group at the University of Sydney.

 # Citation Guidelines